 In today’s interview I get to speak with Australia based, board-accredited functional dentist and author of the best selling book The Dental Diet, Dr Steven Lin.

-In today’s interview Steven shares invaluable tips on healing our mouths and how to prevent tooth decay, gum disease and even preventing your child from developing crooked teeth later in life.
+Steven shares invaluable tips on healing our mouths and how to prevent tooth decay, gum disease and even preventing your child from developing crooked teeth later in life.

-I enjoyed this interview and after talking to Steven I understand more how to use nutrition, breathing and other useful tools to address underlying dental health issues.
+I enjoyed this interview as after talking to Steven I understand more how to use nutrition, breathing and other useful tools to address underlying dental health issues.

 Special thanks to Steven for joining me on the show.
-Enjoy the episode!